aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the minor units for the axis.

+**Remarks**

 The minor units must be greater than zero.

 **Returns:**
 double